Q&A and PowerPoint Presentation—Virtual Budget Information Evening—March 2, 2023

 Can you please elaborate on the new technology required for hybrid board meetings.
 Is this technology necessary?

-During the pandemic, school board meetings were held virtually.
+During the pandemic, public board meetings were held virtually.
 Members of the RETSD community who, in the past, were unable to attend due to child care, transportation, or scheduling concerns, now had a window into the governance of the school division.
-Currently, board meetings continue online; however, the gallery at the Administration Offices has reopened.
+Board meetings continue online and the gallery at the Administration Offices has reopened.
 We do not have the technology to operate true hybrid meetings, where people can fully participate in-person or virtually, depending on their preference.
-A priority of the board of trustees is to increase public engagement in the school division.
+A priority of the Board of Trustees is to increase public engagement in the division.
 Being able to offer hybrid meetings is necessary to meet this goal.

-Families and school communities are invited to support their schools through fundraising events that are organized by the school staff and/or the parent advisory council.
-These funds are often used to offset the costs of schoolwide activities, resources such as library books, consumables such as specialized art supplies, or equipment for recess and sports.
+Families and school communities are invited to support their schools through fundraising events organized by the school staff and/or the parent advisory council.
+These funds often offset the costs of schoolwide activities, resources such as library books, consumables such as specialized art supplies, or equipment for recess and sports.
 These one-time costs can enhance the experience of our students.
 Fundraising monies cannot be used for additional staff allocations.

 How are the monies being allocated to address student mental health and other increasing student needs?